 Bone marrow is the soft, fatty tissue inside your bones.
-Stem cells are immature cells in the bone marrow that give rise to all of your blood cells.
+The bone marrow produces blood cells.
+Stem cells are immature cells in the bone marrow that give rise to all of your different blood cells.

 Ablative (myeloablative) treatment: High-dose chemotherapy, radiation, or both are given to kill any cancer cells.
 This also kills all healthy bone marrow that remains, and allows new stem cells to grow in the bone marrow.

-Reduced intensity treatment, also called a mini transplant: Patients receive lower doses of chemotherapy and radiation before a transplant.
-This allows older patients, and those with other health problems to have a transplant.
+Reduced intensity treatment, also called a mini transplant: People receive lower doses of chemotherapy and radiation before a transplant.
+This allows older people, and those with other health problems to have a transplant.

 A stem cell transplant is usually done after chemotherapy and radiation is complete.
 The stem cells are delivered into your bloodstream usually through a tube called a central venous catheter.
 The process is similar to getting a blood transfusion.
 The stem cells travel through the blood into the bone marrow.
 Most times, no surgery is needed.

-Leukapheresis.
-First, the donor is given 5 days of shots to help stem cells move from the bone marrow into the blood.
-During leukapheresis, blood is removed from the donor through an IV line in a vein.
+Leukapheresis: First, the donor is given several days of shots to help stem cells move from the bone marrow into the blood.
+During leukapheresis, blood is removed from the donor through an IV line.
 The part of white blood cells that contains stem cells is then separated in a machine and removed to be later given to the recipient.
 The red blood cells are returned to the donor.

-A bone marrow transplant replaces bone marrow that either is not working properly or has been destroyed (ablated) by chemotherapy or radiation.
-Doctors believe that for many cancers, the donor's white blood cells can attach to any remaining cancer cells, similar to when white cells attach to bacteria or viruses when fighting an infection.
+A bone marrow transplant replaces bone marrow that is either not working properly or has been destroyed (ablated) by chemotherapy or radiation.
+Doctors believe that for many cancers, the donor's white blood cells may attack any remaining cancer cells, similar to when white cells attack bacteria or viruses when fighting an infection.

 Your doctor may recommend a bone marrow transplant if you have:

-Certain cancers, such as leukemia, lymphoma, and multiple myeloma
+Certain cancers, such as leukemia, lymphoma, myelodysplasia, and multiple myeloma

 Inflammation and soreness in the mouth, throat, esophagus, and stomach, called mucositis